 Check out our article below for more on the current pros and cons of Huawei’s App Gallery:

 OnePlus 8 Pro vs Huawei P40 Pro: The verdict

 The OnePlus 8 Pro and Huawei P40 Pro offer solid hardware packages where the differences really come down to fine margins.
 With several similarities, design, software, and camera capabilities are the biggest differentiators.
 OnePlus offers slick software, an excellent 120Hz display, bleeding-edge performance, and a whole host of flagship extras.
 For a gargantuan phone, I also quite like the way it handles compared to the weighty P40 Pro.
 It’s also a little bit cheaper too, giving it an edge for value for money.

 It all comes down to fine margins... except for the software.

 The Huawei P40 Pro really is a photographer’s smartphone.
-The app situation alone makes it a tough sell in a lot of markets and especially to those embedded in Google’s ecosystem.
+The app situation alone makes it a tough sell in many markets and especially to those embedded in Google’s ecosystem.
 It’s tricky to justify the P40 Pro on its camera package alone, especially when its rivals are closing the quality gap.
 Those who want what is arguably the most versatile camera phone may just about be able to justify the leap.
-For everyone else, I’d recommend you play it safe and opt for the more affordable OnePlus 8 Pro, or even last year’s Huawei P30 Pro.
+For everyone else, I’d recommend you play it safe and opt for the more affordable OnePlus 8 Pro or even last year’s Huawei P30 Pro.